aposb/stereo-matching-algorithms/README.md

 ### Three different versions of Belief Propagation

-- BP with accelerated message update schedule
+- BP with *Accelerated* Message Update Schedule
-- BP with synchronous message update schedule
+- BP with *Synchronous* Message Update Schedule
-- BP with synchronous message update schedule (different approach)
+- BP with *Synchronous* Message Update Schedule (different approach)

 The algorithms are implemented in both MATLAB and Python.